-This IO contributes to the EOIO through supplementing PHA service delivery capacity via direct financing of service providers to deliver specified essential services (HIV prevention and treatment, immunisation and family planning).
-Service providers will be incentivised via performance-based contracts to demonstrate good practice in providing quality services; reaching relevant marginal/hard to reach groups; and to demonstrate linkages with, and support to/from, PHAs.
-DFAT funding for these services will gradually decrease over the life of the program, requiring both efficiency gains and increasing levels of financial commitment from other partners
+This IO contributes to the EOIO through supplementing PHA service delivery capacity via direct financing of service providers to deliver specified essential services (immunisation, MCH, family planning, TB, HIV and other services).
+Service providers will be encouraged to expand performance-based contracts where that is appropriate to demonstrate good practice in providing quality services; reaching relevant marginal/hard to reach groups; and to demonstrate linkages with, and support to/from, PHAs.
+DFAT funding for these services will gradually decrease over the life of the program, requiring both efficiency gains and increasing levels of financial commitment from other partners.

-- Service providers meeting agreed service volumes in family planning acceptors; immunised children; and anti-retroviral (ARV) clients; - Service volumes for other primary health care services funded by DFAT (to be defined) - PHA led annual service delivery plans and budgets containing GoPNG and DFAT funding; - PHA reports reflect all services provided across the province Including DFAT-funded services; - PHA supervision visits, in-service training and outreach covering multiple programs; - PHA has plans to diversify funding to sustain service delivery as DFAT funding declines.
+- PHA led annual service delivery plans and budgets containing GoPNG and DFAT funding; - PHA reports reflect all services provided across the province Including DFAT-funded services; - PHA supervision visits, in-service training and outreach covering multiple programs; - PHA has plans to diversify funding to sustain service delivery as DFAT funding declines.

-IO 2.3: Improved compliance with International Health Regulations (IHR) in relation to laboratory performance, and detection and treatment of TB and malaria, and other agreed priorities identified through the Joint External Evaluation of IHR.
+IO 2.3: Health security.
+Improved compliance with International Health Regulations (IHR) in relation to laboratory performance, and detection and treatment of TB and malaria, and other agreed priorities identified through the Joint External Evaluation of IHR.

 This IO contributes to the EOIO by direct financing of service providers to buttress PNG's delivery of the emergency TB response in Western province.
-PATH should 'nudge' DFAT's TB support towards greater PNG ownership and management but given the lack of a PHA in Western province and the emergency nature of TB in PNG, the main emphasis should be on maintaining and efficiently expanding the coverage of the TB program to other parts of Western province.
+PATH should 'nudge' DFAT's TB support towards greater PNG ownership and management but given the new PHA in Western province and the emergency nature of TB in PNG, there will be a balance to be struck between maintaining coverage and quality of the TB program and improving ownership of PHAs.
 This investment, along with the trilateral malaria program which will be managed under PATH, should also contribute to strengthening the capacity of PNG laboratories to test and provide results to support ongoing disease control programs (including drug sensitivity) and the surveillance and response to disease outbreaks.
 There may also be other health security priorities identified following the Joint External Evaluation (JEE) planned in 2020.